 Under the old first-come, first-serve system, allocations sold out in a matter of days – sometimes, even hours.
 This system was in use until 2015.

 However, it is recommended to become a candidate as soon as you can, so that you can be exposed to as many rounds of invitations as possible.
+In countries like the UK, where demand far exceeds supply, it is crucial to create a profile early in the IEC season.

 IRCC has committed to giving at least five days of notice before each country’s and category’s final rounds of invitations, which will mark the closure of that pool for the season.